 Eat at least five fruits and veggies a day.

-Fruits and vegetables are rich in nutrients, fiber and water.
-They fill you up with fewer calories.
+Fruits and vegetables are rich in nutrients, fiber and water, and they fill you up with fewer calories.
+Eat the rainbow!
+Eating fruits and vegetables in a variety of colors helps you get the vitamins and minerals you need every day.

 Track all meals and snacks.